BirdmanRidesAgain/TechShadow/FINAL_REPORT.md

 ## Reflection and Overview
 ### Features completed
 - Contact page (to contact website maintainers)
-- Forms to create an account or add a shadow
+- Forms to create an account and add a shadow
+- Basic homepage with route to sign up and shadown pages
+- Shadow page that lists current opportunities

 ### In-progress features
 - Filter function to search through shadows